The Delaware County Historical Society will conduct walks through our history and people on an

 This event is a Ticketed Event

-We will be taking a limited number of walk-ins, at an additional charge of $5 per person.
+There may be a limited number of walk-ins allowed, at an additional charge of $5 per person.

 Purchase Tickets and schedule your tour online

 The Society offers programs and events throughout the year, check out this years schedule.

 Oak Grove Cemetery is located at 334 South Sandusky Street in the City of Delaware.
 Oak Grove was established in 1851 and is the largest cemetery in Delaware County, encompassing about 80 acres and approximately 22,000 interments, including those in the adjoining St. Mary Cemetery.
 The City of Delaware began operating Oak Grove Cemetery in 2012.

 157 East William Street, Delaware